NSeydulla/BlockBlast/readme.md

-Tested only on Samsung A06!
+Tested only on Block blast version 6.3.4 and Samsung A06!

 requires opencv, numpy, adb